Professional Context

 💡 Expert Advice & Considerations

-Don't rely solely on Claude for grading, as it can't replace human judgment, but use it to identify trends in student errors and adjust your teaching strategies accordingly.
+One of the worst things you can do is lean on this tool for grading, as it can't replace human judgment, but use it to identify trends in student errors and adjust your teaching strategies accordingly.

 Advanced Prompt Library